What’s in store for the price of Ripple this year and beyond?

 Trade an extensive range of reputable coins on this world-renowned exchange, popular for its high liquidity and multi-language support.

-UK residents: Margin lending is a regulated activity; we understand Binance isn't authorised by the regulator to offer this product in the UK or the rest of Europe so we advise visitors not to use this service.
-If you're interested in margin trading, review our list of authorised providers.
+UK residents: In addition to normal crypto trading services, Binance offers margin lending.
+As this is a regulated activity which they are not authorised to offer in the UK, we advise you not to use this service.
+If you're interested in margin trading, see authorised providers.

 |Algorithm type||Ripple Protocol Consensus Algorithm (RPCA)|